Memorial Stone for Nida's Gliding School

 355

-In 1933, the Nida Gliding School, a mecca for Lithuanian gliders during the interwar period, was established on the highest dune in Nida, later nicknamed the Gliders' Dune and located right next to the famous Parnidis Dune.
-The Gliders' Dune was used for take-offs, as the east wind created a favorable headwind for take-offs on the dune slope.
+During the interwar period – in 1933, the Lithuanian mecca of gliding, the Nida Gliding School, was founded on the highest Sklandytojų (Gliders) Dune of Nida, just next to the famous Parnidžio Dune.
+It is easy to ascend from Sklandytojų dune, as the eastern wind created a favourable oblique headwind on the slope of the dune.
 The infrastructure of the gliding school consisted of a hangar, a canteen and a school building.
-In 1933–1939, 508 glider pilots were trained at the Nida Gliding School, and gliders from Germany, Latvia, Estonia, Poland, Finland, France, Czechoslovakia and the Netherlands trained here.
+From 1933–1939, 508 glider pilots were trained at the Nida Gliding School, including trainees from Germany, Latvia, Estonia, Poland, Finland, France, Czechoslovakia, and the Netherlands.

-In 1978, an arch was built on the foundations of the former hangar, marking the site of the school's gliding.
-In 1998, to commemorate the school's 65th anniversary, a memorial stone was unveiled to Lithuanian and German gliders.
-The site of the former gliding school can be reached by turning off the road leading towards Parnidis Dune.
+In 1978, an arch was built on the foundations of the former hangar, marking the location of the gliding school.
+In 1998, on the occasion of the 65th anniversary of the school, a memorial to Lithuanian and German gliders was unveiled.
+The site of the former gliding school can be reached by turning off the road leading to Parnidžio Dune.

 Used sources and references: